-As of MySQL 5.7.15, this option is accepted only on the command line, not in option files.
+This option is accepted only on the command line, not in option files.
 On platforms that use systemd, the value can be specified in the value of MYSQLD_OPTS.
 See Managing MySQL Server with systemd.

 • --nice=priority

 Command-Line Format nice=priority Туре Numeric